emojicode/emojicode.github.io/src/reference/controlflow.md

 🍋 extends an 🍊 statement to execute different statements in case the original 🍊 condition evaluates to 👎.
 However, unlike 🍊, it will execute that alternative expressions only if the 🍊 expression is 👍.
-For example, the following code would display “a is bigger than b”, “a equal to b” or “a is smaller than b”:
+For example, the following code would display “a is greater than”, “a equal to b” or “a is smaller than b”:

 ```
-🍦 a 2
-🍦 b 7
-🍊 ▶️ a b 🍇
+🍊 a ▶️ b 🍇
-  😀 🔤a is bigger than b🔤
+  😀 🔤a is greater than🔤❗️
 🍉
-🍋 😛 a b 🍇
+🍋 a 🙌 b 🍇
-  😀 🔤a equal to b🔤
+  😀 🔤a equal to b🔤❗️
 🍉
 🍓 🍇
-  😀 🔤a is smaller than b🔤
+  😀 🔤a is smaller than b🔤❗️
 🍉
 ```